-1. INTRODUCTION
+1. Introduction

-The treatment of Euclidean geometry you will find presented in these notes is loosely based1 on an approach proposed by Garrett Birkhoff in 1932.
+The treatment of Euclidean geometry you will find presented in these notes is loosely based on an approach proposed by Garrett Birkhoff in 1932.
 Birkhoff, in turn, was heavily influenced by earlier work of David Hilbert (1899) and Morris Pasch (1882).
 However, all of these approaches - and indeed, virtually all other approaches to axiomatic plane geometry - are essentially refinements of Euclid's classical treatise, the Elements.
 The latter text, written about 300 BC, provided such a beautifully logical development of plane geometry that its absolute authority remained essentially unchallenged for well over 2000 years.

 1.1.
 EUCLIDEAN GEOMETRY AS AN AXIOMATIC THEORY.
 Euclidean geometry tries to describe geometric properties of various subsets of the plane.
 The geometric figures we will discuss should be understood to be sets of points; we will use capital letters for points and write $P \in m$ for "the point P belongs to the figure m," or "the figure m contains the point P." The notion of "point" is taken to be fundamental, and we will not attempt to explain it in terms of simpler notions.
 There are some other basic notions (line, distance, angle measure) that are also left undefined.
 Instead, we will simply postulate some rules which these objects obey; these "postulates" are usually called the "axioms of Euclidean geometry."
-All results in Euclidean geometry should be proved by deducing them from the figure" are not acceptable.
+All results in Euclidean geometry should be proved by deducing them from the axioms; justifications such as, "it is obvious," "it is well-known," or "it is clear from the figure" are not acceptable.
 We allow use of all tautologies and laws of logic.
 We also assume standard facts about the real numbers and their properties.